 The main gems of the city’s sacral architecture are concentrated near the Market Square.
 Built in the 18th century, in the Late Baroque style, the building of the former Armenian Church holds a special place.
 In Soviet times, the Museum of Religion and Atheism was inside.
 Now, it is a functional Orthodox cathedral called the Holy-Pokrovsky.

 The Church of Virgin Mary, the oldest building of Ivano-Frankivsk, stands nearby.
 It was built in the 17th century as a burial vault for the Potocki family.
 The building has since been converted to an art museum; inside, you will find Galicia icons, works of West Ukrainian classical painters, as well as the masterpieces of Polish, Austrian, German, and Italian painters.
 Next door is the Baroque Church of the Holy Resurrection (a Greek Catholic cathedral), rebuilt from the remains of a Jesuit church.

-In addition to fascinating historic and architectural riches, Ivano-Frankivsk is known for its leisurely and harmonious life.
+In addition to fascinating historical and architectural riches, Ivano-Frankivsk is known for its leisurely and harmonious life.
 This quality is pleasurable before heading off to conquer the snow-covered slopes of the Carpathians!